-Three roadside turnout areas between Doniphan and Shelton on the road along the south side of the Platte were developed in Phase I. A portion of the cost was paid under the ISTEA and the remaining cost was contributed by the

-NRD and participating counties-Hall and Buffalo.
-The Audubon Society provided land for a roadside turnout near Shelton.
+Three roadside turnout areas between Doniphan and Shelton on the road along the south side of the Platte were developed in Phase I. A portion of the cost was paid under the ISTEA and the remaining cost was contributed by the NRD and participating counties-Hall and Buffalo.
+The Audubon Society provided land for a roadside turnout near

+Shelton.
 The viewing decks provide a safe and bird-friendly way to view cranes and waterfowl.
 Because safety was the original purpose of the task force, a top priority for Phase I was given to getting people off of the county roads and bridges during the crane viewing season.

-Alda Crane Viewing Site Alda Crane Viewing Site is two miles south of the I-80 Exit 305 with three additional roadside turnouts located south and east of the Alda interchange on Platte River Drive, at the intersection of Elm Island Road and Lowell Road.
-The site was designated as a "green site" by the Groundwater Foundation in 2010.
-Kiosks at the viewing decks were updated in the spring of 2015 and the fall of 2021.
-In July 2022, a contract for \$58,290 with JEO Consulting was approved to develop a final design, and permitting and construction services for boardwalk improvement features, parking lot paving/expansion, trail replacement details, and fishing access for site.
+Alda Crane Viewing Site

+Located 2 miles south of the I-80 Exit 305 with three additional roadside turnouts located south and east of the Alda interchange on Platte River Drive, at the intersection of Elm Island and Lowell roads.

+2010: Groundwater Foundation designated it a "green site".
+Kiosks were updated in 2015/2021.

+2022: JEO's contract for \$58,290 was approved to develop a final design, permitting and construction services for boardwalk improvement features, parking lot paving/expansion, trail replacement details & fishing access.
 COST: \$315,000 estimate; CPNRD's share \$16,000 Grants received:

-Recreational Trails Program (RTP) \$250,000 from the RTP administered by the Nebraska Game and Parks Commission, CPNRD is required to contribute a 20% matching share.
+Recreational Trails Program (RTP) \$250,000-RTP administered by NGPC.
+CPNRD provides 20% match.